The 149th Open: Information for local residents and businesses

 These restrictions will then be re-implemented on St George’s Road after The Open (Monday 19 July) and remain in place whilst infrastructure is removed from the venue, with an estimated completion by 27 August.

 During the week of The Open, additional parking and traffic restrictions will be implemented on roads in Sandwich and Deal.
-Further information regarding these restrictions will be available closer to the Championship.

 Want to know how your business can get involved and make the most of the opportunities from The Open?
 See The Open Business Toolkit, packed with hints and tips on making the most of the commercial opportunities that come with hosting one of the world's greatest sporting events.